marymafa/marymafa.github.io/_posts/2017-08-22-Manifesto-Agile-Software-Development.md

 .
 Plan helps usto recognise when things  have changed.

 .
-As we make plans, we understand that the  ongoing time-boxed activity that includes:(i)Risk assesment.

-											(ii)Iteration planing meetings.
+As we make plans, we understand that the  ongoing time-boxed activity that includes:(i)Risk assesment and (ii)Iteration planing meetings.